josuneha/AzureBigData-analytics/Hands-on lab/README.md

 ## Abstract

 This hands-on lab is designed to provide exposure to many of Microsoft's transformative line of business applications built using Microsoft big data and advanced analytics.

-The goal is to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.
+By the end of the lab, you will be able to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.

 ## Solution architecture